Whenever you hear the word Italy, do you find yourself dreaming of destinations in Italy?

 The most impressive sight is turning the corner into Via Cesaroti and seeing the Basilica of St Anthony rising at the opposite end.
 Opened in 1238, the Byzantine Domes and Turkish Minarets will attract your attention.

-Prato della Valle, at 80,000 square meters, is the largest square in Italy and one of the largest in Europe.
-The square is a must-see when in Padua.
+At 80,000 square meters, Prato della Valle is the largest square in Italy and one of the largest in Europe.
+It is a must-see when in Padua.

-The square was once a Roman theatre, but in 1775 was changed to a plaza with a statue-lined canal.
-This area is where festivals and markets are held near one of the old city gates.
+The square was once a Roman theatre, but in 1775, it was changed to a plaza with a statue-lined canal.
+Festivals and markets are held here near one of the old city gates.

-For more places to see near Padua can be found here: A Road Trip of Northeast Italy.
+More places to see near Padua can be found here: A Road Trip to Northeast Italy.

 3. Vicenza, Veneto

-In between Verona and Venice is another beautiful town, starting with the letter V – Vicenza.
+Between Verona and Venice is another beautiful town starting with the letter V—Vicenza.
 It is a small city, and most of what you want to see can be found near the beautiful Piazza dei Signori.

 The impressive 16th-century Basilica Palladiana lines one side of the piazza.
-A climb up to one of its three levels provides wonderful views down onto the Piazza dei Signori.
+A climb up to one of its three levels provides wonderful views of the Piazza dei Signori.
 As well as a view across the rooftops of the city.

 Palazzo Chiericati is a museum of art and sculpture from the 13th to 20th centuries; it is housed in a 16th-century palladium building.
 It is worth the short walk down Corso Andrea Palladio, the main street of Vicenza, to see the building.